sevvandi/netseer_paper/paper/paper.md

 which in turn facilitates applications such as the detection of anomalous graphs via differences between observed and predicted graphs.
 The anomalous graphs may represent events of interest, including network overloads, cyber attacks, and car accidents.

-Our proposed software, `netseer`, combines time-series forecasting with Flux Balance Analysis (FBA) [@whatIsFlux; @patternsAndDynamics] to predict graph structures.
-Typically, in time-series forecasting the network is assumed to be fixed and known which is inflexible when dealing with dynamic graphs.
+Typically, in time-series prediction the graph is assumed to be fixed and known which is inflexible when dealing with dynamic graphs.
 (Or say . .
 Time series forecasting mostly focusses on univariate or multi-variate time series.
 While there is work done on hierarchical forecasting [@hyndman2018forecasting], not much work is done when the the quantities of interest has dynamic network structure.)
 `netseer` uses FBA, a mathematical approach used widely in biochemistry for describing networks of chemical reactions.
-We have adapted FBA towards graph prediction[@predictingGraphStruc], which allows for graph prediction involving shrinking and growing in the number of vertices and edges between time-series steps, something that to our knowledge has not been studied before.
+We have adapted FBA towards graph prediction [@predictingGraphStruc], which allows for graph prediction involving shrinking and growing in the number of vertices and edges between time-series steps, something that to our knowledge has not been studied before.

+Our proposed software, `netseer`, combines time-series forecasting with Flux Balance Analysis (FBA) [@whatIsFlux; @patternsAndDynamics] to predict graph structures.

 Netseer predicts the graph structure in two steps.
 First, the node degrees at a future time step are predicted using standard time series methods.